travis-ci/docs-travis-ci-com/user/build-matrix.md

 ## Explicitly Including Jobs

-It is also possible to include entries into the matrix with `matrix.include`:
+It is also possible to include entries into the matrix with `jobs.include`:

 ```yaml
 jobs: